-1. The second part of the thirtieth session of the Legal and Technical Commission of the International Seabed Authority was held from 23 June to 4 July 2025, with 30 members in attendance.
-Mariamalia Rodríguez Chaves and Joshua Tiwangye Tuhumwire contributed remotely in working group meetings.
-The Commission noted that all eligible members who applied to the voluntary trust fund to defray costs associated with their participation in accordance with document ISBA/23/A/12 received funding and were able to participate in the meetings.
+1. The second part of the 30th session of the Legal and Technical Commission of the International Seabed Authority was held from 23 June to 4 July 2025, with 30 members in attendance.
+Mariamalia Rodríguez Chaves and Joshua Tiwangye Tuhumwire contributed remotely in working groups meetings.
+The Commission noted that all eligible members who applied to the Voluntary Trust Fund to defray costs associated with their participation in accordance with ISBA/23/A/12 received funding accordingly.